 The imposing 2½-story Queen Anne residence was constructed by Gamble on the site of his father’s earlier dwelling in 1875.
 1 3 5 The 60-acre plot was named Ratonagh after the Gamble clan’s ancestral hometown in Northern Ireland.
 3

-Gamble resided in the vast 2,644-square-foot house for 57 years until his death in the house in 1932.
-3 5 10 His daughter, Olivia, lived in the house until she died in the 1960s.
+Gamble resided in the vast 2,644-square-foot, 13 room house for 57 years until his death in 1932.
+3 5 10 His daughter, Olivia, lived in the house until she died in the 1960’s.
 The house was then transferred to the Greenacres Foundation of Indian Hill, founded and headed by philanthropist Louise Nippert.
 4 Louise’s late husband, Louis Nippert, was Gamble’s grandson.
 3 4

 Preservation activists requested that the city declare the house a local historic landmark.
 2 The city cited Greenacres for “having peeling paint and a broken sidewalk.”
 3 According to the citation, the roof appeared “unsound,” and parts of the intricate wooden trim were broken.
-Liz Kissel, president of the Westwood Historical Society, noted a leaking roof in a 2008 visit, but that it was “a home that could be saved.”
+Liz Kissel, president of the Westwood Historical Society, noted a leaking roof in a 2008 visit, but that it was a home that could be saved.

 “To lose this house would be a sin.
 The Gamble house is not only woven into the fabric of Westwood.
 It’s in the fabric of the entire city because of the many things James Gamble did.
 This is too historic of a home to lose.”

 -Bob Prokop of Westwood Concern, a grassroots neighborhood advocacy group 3